 Gray is a safe color for nearly any room in the house, but it's particularly versatile in the bedroom.
 No matter your home decor style, there's a gray shade that will work for you.
 A color often misunderstood, gray is rarely depressing or one-note.
 Instead, it lends a tranquil, often soft and moody feel to a bedroom.

-If your room receives little natural light, which is typical of many bedrooms, you can fool the eye into seeing the space as airier and lighter with a soft, shimmering gray.
-If you crave a sophisticated, elegant style, look to the darker hues of this versatile neutral.
-Give gray walls crisp freshness with white trim, or create a romantic yet contemporary vibe with black or darker gray trim and doors.
+If your room receives little natural light, you can fool the eye into seeing the space as airier and lighter with a soft, shimmering gray.
+If you crave a sophisticated, elegant style, look to the darker, cool tones.
+No matter the mood you want to set in your bedroom, gray can play well with other colors and create a deep, personality-filled space.